gbowerman/vmssdashboard/README.md

 - Manually scale a VM Scale Set in or out.
 - Upgrade the version of a platform image, or upgrade a custom image.
 - Vertically scale - increase of decrease VMs size and roll it out across the set.
+- Perform a rolling upgrade of image or VM size across scale set
 - Start/Restart/Power off/Stop dealloc a scale set.
 - View scale set VMs in a heat map showing fault domains and update domains.
-- Operate on update domains: Upgrade/Reimage/Start/Power off.
+- Operate on fault domains: Upgrade/Reimage/Start/Power off.
 - Operate on individual VMs: Upgrade/Reimage/Start/Power off/Delete/Restart/Dealloc.